 COOK COUNTY JAIL INMATE CHARGED IN MURDER FOR HIRE PLOT

-Thursday, July 3, 2014 — A Cook County jail inmate has been charged with Solicitation of Murder for Hire after an undercover law enforcement investigation uncovered that he had sought to hire someone to kill a 15-year-old victim that he has been charged with sexually assaulting.
+—A Cook County jail inmate has been charged with solicitation of murder for hire after an undercover investigation found that he had sought to hire someone to kill three witnesses in his current case, Sheriff Thomas J. Dart said today.